pghalliday/grunt-mocha-test/README.md

       });
     });

-In this case  the console output will be reported on report file, this fork  **fix it**
+In this case  the console output will be reported on report file, this fork  **fix it**.
+To it work the reporter need to write on the `runner.on('end')` event

 # grunt-mocha-test